python/devguide/pullrequest.rst

    requested by the form is the "Login name" field under "Your Details".

-After signing the CLA, please **wait at least one US business day** and then check "Your Details" on `b.p.o <https://bugs.python.org>`_ to see if your account has been marked as having signed the CLA (the delay is due to a person having to manually check your signed CLA).
-Once you have verified that your b.p.o account reflects your signing of the CLA, you can either ask for the CLA check to be run again or wait for it to be run automatically the next time you push changes to your PR.
+After signing the CLA, please **wait at least one US business day** and then check the status by going to the `check-python-cla <https://check-python-cla.herokuapp.com>`_ website.
+The check will also be run automatically the next time you push changes to your PR.

 .. _PSF license: https://docs.python.org/dev/license.html#terms-and-conditions-for-accessing-or-otherwise-using-python